 - Teenagers were also the films’ target audience.
 AIP is often credited with recognizing the importance (buying power) of this group, whose tastes dominated American studio filmmaking from that point on and continue, in large measure, to do so today. [↩]

 - We will not deal here with the many ’50s auteurs whose work for major studios was critical of the culture.
 These (mostly) men — Sirk, Nicholas Ray, Robert Aldrich — usually placed their criticisms safely below the surface.
 Sirk is a prime example.
-His films can be read both as conformist women’s pictures parading every feature of capitalist success (Lana Turner’s jewelry and clothes in >Imitation of Life), and as irony-drenched critiques of the same consumer-capitalist culture (Turner is a completely unsympathetic character).
+His films can be read both as conformist women’s pictures parading every feature of capitalist success (Lana Turner’s jewelry and clothes in Imitation of Life), and as irony-drenched critiques of the same consumer-capitalist culture (Turner is a selfish, unsympathetic character).
 Rarely could these directors attack American culture with the nihilistic gusto of “outsider” low-budget auteurs like Roger Corman, though there are exceptions like Aldrich. [↩]

 - Annette was still under contract to Walt Disney in 1963 and Disney’s lawyers threatened to sue AIP if their now voluptuous star appeared in Beach Party in a bikini (Arkoff 127-28).
 AIP capitulated — an unimaginable act for the company prior to this, before the stakes were raised.
 Annette would not only not wear a bikini in the film, she would spend most of her screen time repressing the sexuality of the other kids, an odd angle indeed for the once exuberantly permissive and exploitative AIP. [↩]